bradleylee16/bradleylee16.github.io/README.md

 + Generally odd decisons
 + Bizzarre formatting

 I took a moment to rewrite (and bug fix) the worst part of clock.js, (which I believe predates this site itself), since it's pretty self contained.
-I don't quite have time to refactor the entire website, and if I did, I would probably rewrite it using a more modern framework.
+One day I'll take the time to refactor the entire website, and when I do, I would probably rewrite it using a modern framework.
 But it serves as a good reminder of where I came from and how far I've come.
 Cheers to future learning.